 Wide measuring range

-Stable for 6 weeks when stored at 2-8°C
+Stable for 6 weeks when stored at +2 to +8°C

 - Lyophilised reagents

-- Correlation coefficient of r=0.99 compared with another commercially available method
+- Correlation coefficient of r=0.99 when compared with another commercially available method

 Instrument Specific Applications (ISA’s) are available for a wide range of biochemistry analysers.
 Contact us to enquire about your specific analyser.